foxtartaglia/foxtartaglia/README.md

 ### ╭【   ♡・ Basic info 】  ・・

-You can call me Childe or pween, or any cos I have on.
+You can call me Ajax or Reno, or any cos I have on.
 C+H encouraged and w2i!!
-Usually offtab or making ponies...
-Also my discord is foxtartaglia if you wanna become like friends off game as well <3 .
-Please keep in mind I am not the kindest person at times, I usually decide if I like you within the first 10 minutes of meeting and if I don't I'll most likely avoid interacting with you as much afterwards, this is NOT PERSONAL I just tend to be a very selective person.
+Usually offtab or making ponies and listening to music!!
+If you sit w/ me Ill prob friend you as a way to keep track on who is fine with me sitting with them!!
+I like typology alot alot I am enfj 2w3...

 ⎯⎯⎯⎯ ・ ✧・ ⎯⎯⎯⎯